What is Credit Card EMI?

 Converting your credit card bill into EMI will help you better plan your finances.
 This way, you can avoid missing out on a credit card bill, affecting your credit score and leaving a bad remark on your credit history.

 To calculate the EMI amount on your credit card, you need the loan amount, tenure, and interest rate.
-You just have to multiply the loan amount with the interest rate and tenure.
-The following formula will help calculate the credit card EMI.
+You can use the following formula to calculate credit card EMI:

 Although the calculation is quite simple, you need not calculate EMI manually.
-Instead, you can use an EMI calculator.
-Jupiter Money’s EMI calculator will help you calculate the credit card EMI within seconds.
+Instead, you can use a Credit Card EMI Calculator.
+Jupiter’s EMI calculator will help you calculate the credit card EMI within seconds.

-If you are buying an appliance or a piece of furniture for your home and can’t afford it, you can convert it into EMI and pay smaller monthly installments.
+- Big ticket purchases: If you are buying an appliance or a piece of furniture for your home and can’t afford it, you can convert it into EMI and pay smaller monthly instalments.

 Check if You’re Eligible